kaltura/nginx-vod-module/README.md

 For asynchronous I/O support add `--with-file-aio` (highly recommended, local and mapped modes only)

     ./configure --add-module=/path/to/nginx-vod-module --with-file-aio

+For asynchronous file open using thread pool add `--with-threads` (nginx 1.7.11+, local and mapped modes only)

+    ./configure --add-module=/path/to/nginx-vod-module --with-threads

 To compile nginx with debug messages add `--with-debug`

     ./configure --add-module=/path/to/nginx-vod-module --with-debug